gokulsrepo/auth-frontend/README.md

 - Password Hashing: Passwords are securely hashed before being stored in the database.
 - JWT Authentication: JSON Web Tokens are used for secure authentication.
 - Protected Routes: Certain routes and resources are protected and require authentication.
-- User Profile: Displays user details and allows for profile updates.
+- User Homepage: Displays user details.

 ## Technologies Used